Natural Flavors in Vegan Gummy Vitamins: The Chemistry Challenge

 In gelatin gummies, the protein matrix provides natural masking ability.
 The three-dimensional protein structure creates physical barriers and binding sites that sequester off-flavor compounds, preventing them from hitting taste receptors at full intensity.
 It's built-in flavor protection.

-This means natural flavors must work significantly harder in vegan formulations.
-You need higher flavor loads, more sophisticated masking strategies, and often additional excipients specifically for taste management-all while maintaining the "clean label" requirements that consumers expect from vegan products.
+This means natural flavors must work harder in vegan formulations.
+You need higher flavor loads, more sophisticated masking strategies, and often additional excipients specifically for taste management—all while maintaining the "clean label" requirements consumers expect from vegan products.
 It's a formulation tightrope walk.

 Advanced Solutions That Actually Work